Types of Savings Accounts: A Guide to Growing Your Money

 Step 1: Assess Your Financial Goals and Priorities

-Before choosing a savings account, it’s crucial to understand your financial objectives.
+Before choosing a savings account, you need to understand your financial objectives.
 Consider your short-term and long-term goals, such as:

 • Building an emergency fund